AMD-melliott/mcp-amdsmi/README.md

 2. **Business Logic Layer** (`HealthAnalyzer`, `PerformanceInterpreter`) - Provides intelligent analysis and recommendations
 3. **MCP Server Layer** (FastMCP-based) - Exposes functionality as conversational tools

-## Demo Mode

-The server automatically falls back to demo mode when:
-- No AMD GPUs are detected
-- AMD SMI library is unavailable
-- Hardware access fails

-Demo mode provides realistic mock data for development and testing.

 ## N/A Value Handling

 The server gracefully handles missing or "N/A" values common in: